AdobeDocs/audience-manager.de-DE/help/using/features/destinations/destination-macros.md

 ---

-# Zielmakros definiert {#destination-macros-defined}
+# Destination Macros Defined {#destination-macros-defined}

-Beschreibt die Makros, die Sie einem Ziel hinzufügen [!DNL URL]können.
+Describes the macros you can add to a destination [!DNL URL].

 <!-- destination-macros.xml -->

-Beim Erstellen eines [!DNL URL] Ziels können Sie die folgenden Makros in die [!DNL URL] Zeichenfolge einfügen.
-Wenden Sie sich an Ihren Daten-/Zielpartner, um eine ordnungsgemäße Makroplatzierung innerhalb des Ziels [!DNL URL]zu erhalten.
+When creating a [!DNL URL] destination, you can insert the following macros into the [!DNL URL] string.
+Check with your data/destination partner about proper macro placement within the destination [!DNL URL].

 >[!NOTE]
 >